-My lab aims to define the principles and regulation of meiotic differentiation.
+Elçin Ünal is an associate professor in the Department of Molecular and Cell Biology.
+Her lab aims to define the principles and regulation of meiotic differentiation.
 This process, also known as gametogenesis, is a conserved developmental program that creates life for the next generation by forming reproductive cells called gametes.
 Because gametogenesis contains endogenous pathways that prevent age-associated damage from being passed onto progeny, mechanistic dissection of this program offers unique insights into the biology of aging as well as potential therapeutic avenues to combat age-associated diseases including cancer and neurodegeneration.
 Accordingly, a fundamental question emerges as to how the fitness of gametes is ensured during their production such that they contain the appropriate nuclear and cytoplasmic content to make healthy progeny.
-Using budding yeast Saccharomyces cerevisiae as a primary model system, we address this question in two complementary frameworks: First, in the context of gene regulation, with the aim of understanding how the essential meiotic processes that ultimately drive cellular rejuvenation are controlled by the meiotic transcriptional program.
-Second, we study meiotic differentiation in the context of aging, with the aim of understanding how gamete formation promotes cellular rejuvenation and how meiotic cells ensure that age-associated damage such as protein aggregates and dysfunctional organelles are prevented from being transmitted to subsequent progeny.
-We further extend our studies to multicellular and human cell line systems with an eye on therapeutic potential of our findings.
+Using budding yeast Saccharomyces cerevisiae as a primary model system, they address this question in two complementary frameworks: First, in the context of gene regulation, with the aim of understanding how the essential meiotic processes that ultimately drive cellular rejuvenation are controlled by the meiotic transcriptional program.
+Second, they study meiotic differentiation in the context of aging, with the aim of understanding how gamete formation promotes cellular rejuvenation and how meiotic cells ensure that age-associated damage such as protein aggregates and dysfunctional organelles are prevented from being transmitted to subsequent progeny.
+They further extend their studies to multicellular and human cell line systems with an eye on therapeutic potential of our findings.

 Research Expertise and Interest